cast-org/clusive/GoogleSSOAllAuth.md

 record.
 The `app_id` cross references the `id` of the `Social App` (`socialaccount_socialapp`) whose SSO is being used, here Google.

-Background:  The usual dialogue between an OAuth2 server (Google) and consumer (Clusive) is as follows.
+Background:  The usual exchange between an OAuth2 server (Google) and consumer (Clusive) is as follows.
 Note that many of these requests have no UI associated with them and users do not see these transactions.
 The requests are a behind-the-scenes exchange of information between Google and Clusive.